Edward Elisha Phelps: Accomplishments

 He accomplished a great deal in the way of work with the microscope – an amount which many not half as much occupied by professional work would think it impossible to do.
 He occupied many hours of the last days of his life, when confined to his room and his bed, in perfecting his microscopial preparations.

 He read many works in the German language before the demand for German works became so great as to call for their translation and publication in English, and quoted them so largely in his lectures that he was playfully named by the students "Old Rokitansky."
 (Baron Carl von Rokitansky) He was for many years universally esteemed as the most thoroughly learned man in his profession, in this portion of New England at least.

 Last years

 With all his learning and love for scientific acquisition, he left nothing in writing, either as a book or writings for periodicals, if except a few papers prepared for the Vermont Journal on the subject of Temperance in its scientific aspects.
 His last year was largely occupied with thoughts regarding the life to come, and he died with a full belief and acceptance of the truth of the Christian religion.

 Edward Elisha Phelps, M.D.
-LL.D., died at his residence in Windsor, Vermont, on Friday, Nov.
-26, 1880.
-He was born in Peacham, Vermont, April 24, 1803.
-His father, Dr. Elisha Phelps, removed to Windsor soon after his birth.
+LL.D., died at his residence in Windsor, Vermont, on Friday, November 26, 1880.